Mlaanibi/microservices-demo/README.md

 #### Running on local machine
 * You can build the projects by running the gradlew file under each each project with command "gradlew clean build".
 The creates a jar file for each individual project.
 Run the individual project jar by running the command running command - java -jar build/libs/<application_name>.jar command.

+You can run the applications in the order listed below.
+    * Config Server - This application should be run first as it holds properties for all applications
+    * Discovery Server - This application should be run second as all the services register themselves with discovery server
+    * All other components (services and other supporting servives)

 * Please refer to the individual readme files on instructions of how to run the services.

 ## <a name="spring-boot-overview"></a>Spring Boot Overview